Workington Lifeboat Station: History

 On 7 December 2011, the fishing vessel George Lou-N suffered engine problems, and was being smashed against the North Pier, in very rough conditions and a force 10 gale, and with a severely injured man on board.
 At great personal risk, RNLI divisional maintenance manager Andrew Philip Rodgers jumped onto the vessel from the Pier to assist, and the lifeboat Sir John Fisher (ON 1141) managed to get a tow established.
 The vessel was brought into the harbour without damage, and the man's life was saved.
 Coxswain John Stobbart and Mr Rodgers were both accorded the 'Thanks of the Institution inscribed on Vellum'.

 In 2017, Workington would receive a new £2.2 million lifeboat.
 Named 13-19 Dorothy May White (ON 1326), it would be the first brand new lifeboat assigned to the station for 131 years, since the very first boat, Dodo (ON 79), in 1886.
+The boat was funded primarily by the legacy of £1million from the late Dorothy May White, a long-time RNLI supporter.
+A further £500,000 was provided from the Sir John Fisher Foundation.

+Tributes were paid to one of the founding members of the St Bees lifeboat, Robert 'Bob' McLaughlin, of Whitehaven, Cumbria, who died in October 2024, aged 89.
+McLaughlin had previously served as Senior Helm on the Inshore lifeboat, and was awarded the British Empire Medal in the 1990 Birthday Honours.
+He became operations manager at Workington in 1995, later becoming life president of the Whitehaven branch of the RNLI.
+In 2022, he celebrated 60 years with the Institution.

-At a ceremony in February 2025, 24 members of the Workington lifeboat crew, all with over 5-years frontline service, were awarded the King's Coronation Medal by Alexander Scott, Lord Lieutenant for Cumbria.
+At a ceremony in February 2025, 24 members of the Workington lifeboat crew, all with over five years frontline service, were awarded the King Charles III Coronation Medal by Alexander Scott, Lord Lieutenant of Cumbria.

 Station honours

-The following are awards made at Workington.
+The following are awards made at Workington: